Walid-Ahmed/imageclassifierSuite/README.md

 ![Sample curve output from training cats vs dogs dataset](https://github.com/Walid-Ahmed/imageclassifierSuite/blob/master/sampleImages/TensorBoardDemo.png)
 ## Introduction

-This Repo can be used to train standard  datasets  or user defined dataset with different network structures.
+This Repo can be used to train a classifier on standard  datasets  or user defined dataset with different network structures.
 I tried  to include most of the nice features I learned in my deep journey for image classification.
-Training parmeters that can be set are  :
+Training parmeters that can be set are:
 - Batch size,
 - type of optimizer,
 - image input size,